Yohani: Career

-Her third Hindi song and her first non-film Hindi song "Tu Samane Aaye" was released in November 2022.
-Jubin Nautiyal contribute his vocals along with Yohani in this song.
+Her third Hindi song and her first non-film Hindi song, "Tu Samane Aaye", was released in November 2022.
+Jubin Nautiyal also contributed his vocals to this song.

-Then she released the song "Chaudhary" in January 2023.
-Popular Rajasthani singer Mame Khan and Jubin Nautiyal contributed their vocals along with Yohani.
-In February 2023, Don & D Entertainment organized two grand musical concerts of veteran bollywood singer Udit Narayan in Melbourne and Sydney, Australia.
+She then released the song "Chaudhary" in January 2023, also featuring the vocals of popular Rajasthani singer Mame Khan and Jubin Nautiyal.
+In February 2023, Don & D Entertainment organized two grand musical concerts of veteran Bollywood singer Udit Narayan in Melbourne and Sydney, Australia.
 Yohani also featured in these concerts.
 She held two more concerts in Kolkata and Raipur, India.

-Months later, she again performed a song in Sinhala titled "Medusa" on March 4.
-Here she sang with the new singer Warunah.
+Months later, she performed a song in Sinhala titled "Medusa" on 4 March, with new singer Warunah.